samplchallenges/SAMPL7/physical_property/pKa/pKa_challenge_instructions.md

 - Lines beginning with a hash-tag (#) may be included as comments.
 These and blank lines will be ignored during analysis.

-- The file must contain the following four components in the following order: your predictions, a name for your computational protocol, a list of the major software packages used, prediction method category, and a long-form methods description.
+- The file must contain the following four components in the following order: your predictions, a name for your computational protocol (that is 40 characters or less), a list of the major software packages used, prediction method category, and a long-form methods description.
 Each of these components must begin with a line containing only the corresponding keyword: `Predictions:`, `Name:`, `Software:`, `Category:`, and `Method:`, as illustrated in the example files.
-An example submission files can be found [`here`]['example_submission_file/pKa-DanielleBergazinExampleFile-1.csv'] to illustrate expected format when filling submission templates.
+An example submission file can be found [`here`]['example_submission_file/pKa-DanielleBergazinExampleFile-1.csv'] to illustrate expected format when filling submission templates.

-- For Method Category section please state if your prediction method can be better classified as an empirical modeling method, physical quantum mechanics (QM) modeling method, physical molecular mechanics (MM) modeling method, or mixed (both empirical and physical), using the category labels `Empirical`, `Physical (MM)`, `Physical (QM)`, or `Mixed`.
-Empirical models are prediction methods that are trained on experimental data, such as QSPR, machine learning models, artificial neural networks etc. Physical models are prediction methods that rely on the physical principles of the system, such as molecular mechanics or quantum mechanics based methods to predict molecular properties.
-If your method takes advantage of both kinds of approaches please report it as “Mixed”.
-If you choose the “Mixed” category, please explain your decision in the beginning of Method Description section.
+- For Method Category section please state if your prediction method can be better classified as an experimental database lookup (DL), linear free energy relationship (LFER)[3], quantitative structure-property relationship or machine learning (QSPR/ML)[3], quantum mechanics without empirical correction (QM) models, quantum mechanics with linear empirical correction (QM+LEC), and combined quantum mechanics and molecular mechanics (QM+MM), or Other, using the category labels `DL`, `LFER`, `QSPR/ML`, `QM`, `QM+LEC`, `QM+MM` or `Other`.
+If you choose the “Other” category, please explain your decision in the beginning of Method Description section.

 - Names of the prediction files must have three sections separated by a `-`: predicted property `pKa`, and your name and must end with an integer indicating the number of prediction set.
 For example, if you want to submit one prediction, you would name it `pKa-myname-1.csv`, where `myname` is arbitrary text of your choice.
 If you submit three prediction files, you would name them `pKa-myname-1.csv`, `pKa-myname-2.csv`, and `pKa-myname-3.csv`.